 ALA Legislative Facebook Page

 American Legion Auxiliary loves our Veterans.
 When it comes to “Politics” our goal is simply, protect their rights under the law and to take action with all American Leaders to protect their rights.
 As your Department Legislative Chair, I promise to give you all the information on Bills and the resources needed to write your leaders.
 Together we will make a difference on issues concerning veterans, military life, national security and patriotism.
 We can #Color me there by… empowering ourselves to be more knowledgeable in order to take action on The American Legion’s legislative priorities.
 Start by taking the following actions and you will soon be able to help our American Veterans in a way you never thought possible.

-Subscribe to The American Legion’s Legislative Action Alerts to receive notifications.
+- Subscribe to The American Legion’s Legislative Action Alertsat capwiz.com/legion/mlm/signup to receive notifications.
 When they call on Legion Family members to take immediate action on legislative issues you will be notified.
-It’s very easy visit www.capwiz.com/legion/mlm/signup to subscribe.

-Another way is the American Legion’s Legislative Update and e-newsletters this will keep you informed on recurring veteran, military, budget and funding, healthcare, patriotism, and awareness issues.
-You will go to www.legion.org to subscribe.
+- Plug into the American Legion’s Legislative Update and e-newsletters by going to https://www.legion.org/legislative this will keep you informed on recurring veteran, military, budget and funding, healthcare, patriotism, and awareness issues..

-Finally you can order a copy of the ALA Legislative Advocacy Guide through Department Headquarters or download from their website at www.alaforveterans.org Follow the suggestions and guidelines to help build legislative awareness within your American Legion family and your community.
+- Order a copy of the ALA Legislative Advocacy Guidethrough Department Headquarters or download from their website at https://www.legion-aux.org/cmsdesk/ALA/media/PDF/Guides/Legislative_Advocacy_Guide.pdf Follow the suggestions and guidelines to help build legislative awareness within your American Legion family and your community.

 |Committee on Veterans Affairs for the US House of Representatives